-The Applied Geophysics track trains students in all geophysical and related aspects of environmental and engineering investigations and in the exploration and exploitation of hydrocarbon and geothermal energy.
-Applied Geophysics is part of a joint programme run by TU Delft, ETH Zurich and RWTH Aachen.
-Applied Geophysics adds an international perspective to your career prospects.
+The Applied Geophysics track trains students in all geophysical and related aspects of the environmental and engineering investigations of the subsurface and in the exploration and exploitation of energy, including geothermal and hydrocarbon energy.
+Applied Geophysics programme is part of a joint programme run by TU Delft, ETH Zurich and RWTH Aachen.
+This Applied Geophysics programme adds an international perspective to the career prospects of the student.

-Graduates receive both the MSc degree in Applied Earth Sciences from the TU Delft and a joint degree certificate in Applied Earth Sciences from the ETH Zurich and RWTH Aachen.
+MSc degree in Applied Earth Sciences from TU Delft and a joint degree certificate from the ETH Zurich and RWTH Aachen

 Full-time on campus